Our travels through Buddhist hinterland-Deoghar-Bihar-Uttar Pradesh-Nepal-Uttar Pradesh

 Day 6-October 3, 2025

 We visited Gorakhnath temple [20] in the morning.
-It is clean and spacious.
+It was clean and spacious.
 The deity is in white marble.
 Gorakhpur is also famous for Gita Press which is the largest and oldest publishing house for Hindu religious books.
+We did not visit it due to lack of time.
 After a breakfast, we proceeded by taxi to Kushinagar which is about 60 km from Gorakhpur.
 Kushinagar has pagodas (Chinese and Vietnamese structured) and stupas (round dome shaped) [21].
 We visited ancient stupa and nirvana temple [22] where Buddha is in sleeping position.
-There is a lot of excavation, with well laid brick work.
+There is a lot of excavation, with well laid brickwork.
 Kushinagar is a final resting place where Buddha took nirvana.

 We then proceeded at about 2 pm to Lumbini in Nepal through Sunauli, border town from Indian side while Belahiya is at Nepal side.
 We reached Lumbini at 6.30 pm and then visited Mahadevi temple [23,24] where Buddha was born.
 The lighting was enough to see around but it was dark beyond.